jvadair/jvadair/README.md

 # Notice
-I'm currently testing out GitLab.
-Projects I have posted here will continue to receive updates here, and new projects will be shared on GitLab.

-https://gitlab.com/jvadair
+Please view my Git contributions on GitLab: https://gitlab.com/jvadair

 ---

 # Hello!
 I'm a self-learning developer (self-taught doesn't seem quite right).
 Here you can find stuff I make and experiment with.

+Welcome to my GitHub page.
+On GitHub I contribute to others' projects and a few I've published here as well.
+However, all my new projects are on GitLab, and existing ones are mirrored there.